kein-1/kein-1/README.md

 👋 Hi, I’m Kein
 📕 I am a first-year Master's student studying Computer Science and Information Technology @ UPenn and a Software Engineering intern at Arlite Techonolgy
 ➕ I have experience building out Full Stack applications and working with databases
-💥 Planning on learning GraphQL, TypeScript, Firebase, and Redis.
+💥 Planning to learn GraphQL, TypeScript, Firebase, and Redis.